Very Easy Vegan Mango Salsa Wrap Recipe

 - 2 to 4 large tortillas

-- 1 hand full of greens, optional
+- 1 handful of greens, optional

 - 4 to 6 cherry tomatoes, optional